-Preheat oven to 400F.
-Wash, peel and cut sweet potatoes into bite-sized cubes.
+Preheat the oven to 400°F. Wash, peel and cut the sweet potatoes into 1” cubes.

-Toss sweet potatoes with 2 tbsp coconut oil and 1/2 tsp salt.
+Toss sweet potatoes with 2 tablespoons of coconut oil and 1/2 teaspoon salt.
 Arrange in a single layer on a cookie sheet and roast in the preheated oven until soft, approximately 20 minutes.
 Set aside, allow to cool.

-Cook the bacon rashers over medium heat in a skillet until very crunchy and most of the fat has been rendered out.
+Cook the bacon slices over medium heat in a skillet until very crunchy and most of the fat has rendered.
 Set aside on a paper towel-lined plate to cool and drain.
+Once cool, dice.

-Lower oven heat to 350F.
-Lightly grease a pie plate or pan.
-Place half of the cooled sweet potato cubes in the bottom, sprinkle half the bacon on top and arrange half of the onions.
+Lower oven heat to 350°F. Lightly grease a pie plate or pan.
+Place half of the cooled sweet potato cubes in the bottom, sprinkle half the diced bacon on top and arrange half of the onions.

-Repeat with the second half of the sweet potatoes, bacon and onions, then whip the eggs with the nutmeg and remaining 1/4 tsp salt.
+Repeat with the second half of the sweet potatoes, bacon and onions, then whip the eggs with the nutmeg and remaining 1/4 teaspoon of salt.